Boxofbiscuits97/HD2-Modding-Wiki/docs/materials/overview.md

 ---
 prev: true
 next: true
-description: The basics of materials and textures in Helldivers 2 Modding.
+description: The basics of materials in Helldivers 2 Modding.
 ---

 # Materials